catmj/Goodreaders/README.md

 Goodreaders project for Erdos Institute Data Science Bootcamp.

 Procedural order from data collection to book recommendations:
-    1. SCRAPING: Data is collected from "https://www.goodreads.com/" using BeautifulSoup web scraping.
-Data for individual books is scraped, as well as data for individual user reviews of books. scraping\goodreads_scraping.py (scraping\goodreads_scraping.ipynb)
+    1. SCRAPING: Collect data from "https://www.goodreads.com/" using BeautifulSoup web scraping.
+Scrape data for individual books, as well as data for individual user reviews of books. scraping\goodreads_scraping.py (scraping\goodreads_scraping.ipynb)

         scraping\goodreads_scraping_user.py (scraping\goodreads_scraping_user.ipynb)

         add_reviews_to_books\add_to_books.py

-    2. DATA CLEANING AND MATCHING: Modifies scraped data to make formats more consistent, remove problematic books, etc. User reviews of books are matched with the corresponding books. cleaning\same_books_v2.py
+    2. DATA CLEANING AND MATCHING: Modify scraped data to make formats more consistent, remove problematic books, etc. Match user reviews of books with the corresponding books. cleaning\same_books_v2.py

-    3. DATA SPLITTING: Splits cleaned and matched data into a training dataset and a testing dataset. train_test_split\split_data.py
+    3. DATA SPLITTING: Split cleaned and matched data into a training dataset and a testing dataset.
+Use the latter for verification purposes. train_test_split\split_data.py

-    4. KEYWORD PREPROCESSING (optional): keyword_preprocessing\keyword_preprocessing.py
+    4. KEYWORD PREPROCESSING (optional): Create a list of potential keywords from book descriptions by removing common and problematic words.
+Reformat book descriptions to ensure consistency. keyword_preprocessing\keyword_preprocessing.py

-            Prepares for additional keyword processing by generating a list of potential keywords from each book's description.
+    5. KEYWORD PROCESSING: Create a list of keywords from each book's description. keyword_processing\get_keys_v2.py
-    5. KEYWORD PROCESSING:
-        keyword_processing\get_keys_v2.py

-    6. KEYWORD CLUSTERING:
-        keyword_clustering\cluster_keywords.py

-    7. K-MODES BOOK CLUSTERING:
-        k_means_clustering\k_modes_v2.py

-        k_means_clustering\elbow_method_v2.py
+    6. KEYWORD CLUSTERING: Create clusters of keywords that have similar meanings.
+Assign each cluster a component in the feature vectors. keyword_clustering\cluster_keywords.py

+    7. K-MODES BOOK CLUSTERING: Create clusters of similar books using their feature vectors and the k-modes algorithm (a variant of k-means for categorical data).
+Use these clusters to reduce runtime when making book recommendations. k_means_clustering\k_modes_v2.py
+            Generates a fixed number of book clusters using k-modes, using feature vectors of genres and (clustered) keywords for each book.
+This updated version uses custom dissimilarity metrics with different weights given to keywords and genres.
+            Parameters:
+                num_clusters: int
+                    The predetermined number of clusters to form using KModes.
+                cat_dissim: callable
+                    Specifies the function to use as the dissimilarity metric (e.g., hamming_dist, cosine_dissim).
+                "books_with_vectors_and_sums.csv": CSV file
+                    CSV file containing books (titles and authors) and their feature vectors.
+Two separate feature vectors for genres and (clustered) keywords are generally provided.
+                Additional parameters used by KModes (e.g., init, n_init, max_iter, verbose).
+            Returns:
+                "books_clustered.csv": CSV file
+                    The input CSV file with an additional column indicating the assigned cluster for each book.
+                "books_by_cluster.csv": CSV file
+                    A CSV file containing lists of books, grouped by their assigned cluster. k_means_clustering\elbow_method_v2.py
             Determines optimal number of book clusters for k-modes, using feature vectors of genres and (clustered) keywords for each book.
 This updated version uses custom dissimilarity metrics with different weights given to keywords and genres.
             Parameters:
                 K : int list
                     List of numbers of initial cluster centroids to test with KModes. cat_dissim : callable
-                    Specifies what function to use as the dissimilarity metric.
+                    Specifies the function to use as the dissimilarity metric (e.g., hamming_dist, cosine_dissim).
-                 : CSV file
+                "books_with_vectors_and_sums.csv" : CSV file
                     CSV file containing books (titles and authors) and their feature vectors.
 Two separate feature vectors for genres and (clustered) keywords are generally provided.
-                Additional parameters used by KModes.
+                Additional parameters used by KModes (e.g., init, n_init, max_iter, verbose).
             Returns:
                 "elbow_graph.png" : PNG file
-                    The bend in the elbow plot is approximately the optimal number of clusters in terms of costs.
+                    The bend in the elbow plot is approximately the optimal number of book clusters in terms of costs.
     8A.
-CONTENT-BASED FILTERING:
+CONTENT-BASED FILTERING: Generate book recommendations using content-based filtering (option A). content_filtering\train_similarity_v2.py
-        content_filtering\train_similarity_v2.py

     8B.
-COLLABORATIVE FILTERING:
+COLLABORATIVE FILTERING: Generate book recommendations using collaborative filtering (option B). collab_filtering\cf_v7.py
-        collab_filtering\cf_v7.py

     8C.
-COMBINED FILTERING:
-        combined_model\cb_get_recs.py
+COMBINED FILTERING: Generate book recommendations using a combination of content-based filtering and collaborative filtering (option C). combined_model\cb_get_recs.py

         combined_model\cf_get_recs.py